 Examining the supply chain

 There are several things you can consider within your own supply chain that affect the impact your business has on the environment.
 How environmentally friendly are your products themselves and their components?
 How much transport is involved in getting the components or goods to you?
-Specialised packaging, refridgeration, etc. can also have harmful effects on the environment.
+Specialised packaging, refrigeration, etc. can also have harmful effects on the environment.

 Being honest with customers

-One of the key things a PIM system can aid with in your sustainability efforts is being more transparent with customers.
+One of the key things a PIM system can aid within your sustainability efforts is being more transparent with customers.
 Your customers can make more informed choices with accurate and up-to-date product data provided.
 Furthermore, if your company is really sustainable, it is great to promote this and provide rich detail on your practices and distribute this information across all of your platforms - something PIM specialises in!